 Board of Trustees

-Laurie T. Ainslie P’12, ’15, chair
+Laurie Ainslie P ’12, ’15, Treasurer

 community leader and philanthropist

-Robert R. Budway ’76, vice chair
+Robert Budway ’76, Chair

-president, Can Manufacturers Institute
+retired President, Can Manufacturers Institute

-Michael J. Chun
+Michael Chun

 retired president and headmaster, Kamehameha Schools, Kapālama

-Warren Doi P’22
+Warren Doi P ’22

-mentor, Hawaii Technology Development Corporation
+mentor, Hawaiʻi Technology Development Corporation

-Samuel Pratt ’84
+Samuel Pratt ’84, Secretary

 director/vice president, Niu Pia Land Company Ltd.

-Michael S. Spalding ’66
+Michael Spalding ’66

 president, Michael Spalding Realty